felix-yong/DSaaSAnywhere/Q&A.md

 The above is just a simple consideration from remote engine HA perspective.
 There are other considerations in term of Sources/Targets locations that will impact performance when we fail-over to a difference server. \
 See [Some examples on using command line cpdctl](Examples-CmdLine.md) section which we show how to run the same job on multiple engines.

+In the DSaaS service, does IBM hold any (hidden) service accounts that would be unknown to customer security personnel?

+Does the IBM SaaS team hold any escalated operator privileges that would be unknown to customer security personnel?

+Does continuous allow-listing of specific (external internet) domains, ports or services occur in the DSaaS service?